- Johnny's Farm Visits & Grower Profiles

 June 2013 Grower Profile

 When Frank and Karen Morton arrived in Philomath, Oregon, in 1987 to look for farmland, the first growers they met were John Eveland and Sally Brewer, who were in their first season of market farming at Gathering Together Farm.
 The Mortons bought a farm five miles away, and the two couples became good friends and organic farming collaborators.

 Slegers Greenhouses • Strathroy, Ontario, Canada

 Jo and Pauline Sleger of Slegers Greenhouses have built a successful business around three strategies:

 - Everything they sell is a living product with roots attached.

-Defining their business by those three characteristics makes it sound like a simple recipe for success.
+Defining their business by these three features sounds like a simple recipe for success.
 But in fact, their greenhouse operation in Strathroy, Ontario is a complex system developed over more than 25 years.
 Growing greens of all sorts and catering to various markets within the Toronto metro area, their production system is a hybrid of hydroponics and soil culture, something they have been refining over the years.

 "We're using a lot more soil than most hydroponic greenhouses because we sell everything with roots attached," Jo Sleger explains.
-Subirrigating with an ebb and flow system, the organic hydroponic system "is the single most difficult thing we do," states Jo.
+Subirrigating with an ebb-and-flow organic hydroponic system "is the single most difficult thing we do," states Jo.
 "It's more than twice as difficult as conventional hydroponics…"

 August 2013 Grower Profile